hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 On to the other TU81, which sits next to the [VAX-11/750](https://en.wikiversity.org/wiki/DEC_VAX-11/750_(computer)):
-After cleaning the tape path and heads, I found that it was working perfectly and passed self tests with the new tape reliably.
+After cleaning the tape path and heads, the Pathfinder lead me find that the rotary encoder on the takeup reel to not be working.
+I verified that the encoder did not actually generate a signal, so I replaced it with the part from one of the donor drive.
+With that replacement, the drive was working perfectly and passed self tests with the new tape reliably.

 I found, however, that the drive was not connected to the VAX, and that the VAX did not even have a suitable tape controller.
 On to building three, where we found a PDP-11/84 which had the required M8739 KLESI-UA controller that we'd yank out.

 Before we could even think about adding the controller into the UNIBUS cage, we wanted to ensure that the machine would actually run.
 Dave's